Public and Private Key Guide: Seed Phrases, Signing, and Backups

 Digital Signature Simulator

-See how your private key signs messages to prove ownership without revealing the key itself.
+See how a private key can sign messages to prove control without revealing the key itself.
+Still read signature and approval prompts carefully because phishing flows can ask for dangerous permissions.

 How Signing Works